JonathanUhler/Plant-Tracker/DOCUMENTATION.md

 requestData    // Tied to the "Update Plant Data" button; gets updated sensor data

 addPlant    // Tied to the "Add Plant" button; adds a new plant

+plantSettings    // Alter information about a plant or delete the plant completely
 ```